What is menopause?

 Continuing to have sex—this increases blood flow to the vagina

-Some women take medicinal herbs and other supplements Overview of Dietary Supplements Integrative medicine and health (IMH) and complementary and alternative medicine (CAM) include healing approaches and therapies that historically have not been included in conventional, mainstream... read more to relieve symptoms.
+Some women take medicinal herbs and other supplements Overview of Dietary Supplements Dietary supplements are used by about 75% of Americans.
+They are the most common therapies included among integrative medicine and health (IMH) and complementary and alternative medicine (CAM)... read more to relieve symptoms.
 There are many different supplements.
 Most of them don’t work well, and none are reviewed for safety the way prescription medicines are.
 Also, some herbs and supplements can interfere with other medicines you take.
 If you’re thinking about taking supplements, discuss them with your doctor.

 If other treatments don't work, hormone therapy may help.
 However, hormone therapy has benefits and risks.
 Talk to your doctor about whether these treatments are right for you.